 Give your audiences the chance to interact with a living legend of the Civil Rights Movement.
 In 1957, Carlotta Walls LaNier was the youngest of the famed “Little Rock Nine” who integrated Central High School.
 LaNier motivates audiences with her personal story of perseverance and strength during this pivotal moment in history.

 Leaders in Social Justice

 Bryan Stevenson, author of Just Mercy, is one of the country’s most visionary legal thinkers and social justice advocates.
 A MacArthur fellow and founder of the Equal Justice Initiative (EJI), Stevenson is a founding leader of the movement against mass incarceration in the US.
-On April 26, 2018 in Montgomery, Alabama, EJI will open the National Memorial for Peace and Justice, America’s first memorial to victims of lynching.
-A few blocks away from the memorial, EJI will open the Legacy Museum, which will explore slavery, lynching, segregation, and mass incarceration in America, all in the hopes that by confronting the devastating and deadly realities of America’s racial past, we can find a way forward.
+EJI recently opened the the National Memorial for Peace and Justice, America’s first memorial to victims of lynching.
+To accompany the memorial, EJI also opened the Legacy Museum, which will explore slavery, lynching, segregation, and mass incarceration in America, all in the hopes that by confronting the devastating and deadly realities of America’s racial past, we can find a way forward.